storj/docs/app/dcs/third-party-tools/comet-backup/page.md

 ![This applies to both self-hosted and Comet-hosted servers](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/oDRf5aD6ICAw55-445ij9_comet-backup-storj-7.png)

 3\.
-Change the “Type” to Storj DCS and then fill in the fields as described below:
+Change the “Type” to Storj and then fill in the fields as described below:

 1.  **Description:** What you will call the storage on the Comet Server